Jocelyn Zurevinsky BA OC(C)

-Jocelyn has been active within The Canadian Orthoptic Society (Co-President 2003-04; TCOS representative to the Canadian Orthoptic Council 2014-2018; TCOS representative to the American Orthoptic Council 2014-2018), The Canadian Consortium of Orthoptic Training Programs, and The American Association of Certified Orthoptists Education Committee.
-She holds an editorial review board position with the American Orthoptic Journal, and is author and co-author of 17 papers and presentations.
+Jocelyn has been active within The Canadian Orthoptic Society, The Canadian Orthoptic Council and the American Orthoptic Council.
+She holds an editorial review board position with the Journal of Binocular Vision and Ocular Motility, and is author and co-author of 35+ papers, posters and presentations.

 Katie Pendleton BA, OC(C)

 Katie obtained a Bachelor of Arts (honors) at the University of Saskatchewan in 2000, followed by Canadian Orthoptic Council certification in 2003.
 She has worked as an orthoptist in Canada and the USA since becoming certified.

 She has been working in her current position at the Eye Care Centre in Saskatoon since 2008.

 A TCOS member, Katie enjoys learning new and innovative approaches to Orthoptics and Ophthalmology and is interested in research, especially studies related to pediatric patients.